 I would never have been able to get where I am in Web Analytics without the help of many people whether from our WA agency or from the Web community.
 They have been great help.
 I am really grateful to them.
 Because I fully share this open-mind spirit of the WA community, I feel it is time for me also to help others who are involved in Web Analytics.
 When you are struggling, it motivates you and makes you feel less alone, when you hear others who have been through challenges and obstacles you are facing.
 And how they went through these (when they did :-)).

 Finally, one of the things that convinced me to make the step was Avinash’s post on the benefits of blogging.
 It is all your fault Avinash! 😉

 He don’t know if he can say that without looking like a “geek” but he is quite passionate about Web Analytics.
-So blogging will help him channeling all this enthusiasm.
+So starting a blog and blogging (in general) will help him channeling all this enthusiasm.

 What Kaizen Analytics All About